Ananya-vastare/QuickRead/README.md

 # QuickRead
 QuickRead is a chrome extension that summarizes text on websites  for you .
-It provides 2 types of summarization:
+It provides a comprized summarization of the detailed text present in a page
-  1) Brief
-  2) Detailed

 ## Limitations: